robin-mueller/auto-apms-guide/src/introduction/about.md

 Welcome developers, engineers and ROS 2 enthusiasts! 🎉

 This is the official user guide and documentation for the open-source repository **AutoAPMS**.
-The name is short for Automated Action Planning and Mission Safeguarding.
-This software provides a powerful and streamlined toolchain for developing user-defined robotic behaviors.
+The name is short for *Automated Action Planning and Management System*.
+This software provides a powerful and streamlined toolchain for developing robotic behaviors.
 This documentation shows you how to apply the provided functionality to create **highly automated and resilient missions**.

 You want to know more about the features of this framework and how to get started?
 Check out the following pages: